 - Flat rate.
 The processor sets a rate that’s the same for every single one of your transactions: say 2.9 percent of the swipe plus 30 cents.
 These rates are typically higher than interchange plus rates, but they’re always consistent.
 Every swipe has that same set fee.
 If you go with a flat-rate processor, and it charges 2.9 percent + 30 cents, it’ll take $3.20 of a $100 charge.

-“Companies like Shopify Payments, Stripe, and Square decided to step up and say, ‘Forget this, customers don’t understand what the heck this means.
+“Companies like Shopify Lite, Stripe, and Square decided to step up and say, ‘Forget this, customers don’t understand what the heck this means.
 Let’s just make it easy for them and charge them one rate for all transactions.
 We might make a ton of money on one order with a debit card and lose money on a business credit card order, but in the long run we’ll still make enough profit to make it worthwhile for us to stay in business.’
 By removing the complexity, business owners can see the cost, agree to it, and move on with their lives.
 That’s why those processing services are seeing so much success.”

 To choose the rate structure that’s best for you, start by running the numbers.